agarrharr/awesome-static-website-services/README.md

-# Services for Static Websites
+# Awesome Services for Static Websites

+> A curated list of services for static websites.

+Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.

 ## Editors